-Integrated corporate strength to support agriculture in Western Australia
+Integrated trading and business investment company strength to support agriculture in Western Australia

 Fertilizer supplier—“crop nutritionist”

 Fertilizers are often referred to as "crop nutrients."
 In a similar analogy, fertilizer suppliers can be likened to "crop nutritionists"—those who specialize in blending ingredients to meet target species' requirements, soil and climate conditions, and other factors to create optimal "nutrients" for a wide variety of crops and then deliver these tailored products at the right timing.